eisabelm/k/deploy-instructions.md

 ```

 ## 4. Build Application
-Important: Make sure you're in the correct project directory before running these commands!
+Important: Make sure you're in the correct directory before running these commands!

 ```powershell
 # First, verify you're in the correct directory